 Cora, played by Jessica Biel, is a married woman with a toddler and a nice normal husband and job.
-She's not the most outgoing person and does have to contend with the over bearing nature of her in-laws.
+She's not the most outgoing person and does have to contend with the overbearing nature of her in-laws.
 Which is proving more difficult as time goes on.

-In a heart beat she is up and stabbing the young man to death right there on the beach.
-Taken in to custody, Cora admits to murdering him and resigns herself to life in prison.
+In a heartbeat she is up and stabbing the young man to death right there on the beach.
+Taken into custody, Cora admits to murdering him and resigns herself to life in prison.
 She did do it after all.

 As Detective Ambrose digs further, he discovers a period of two months, five years earlier, which Cora has absolutely no memory of.
-She believes what she was told by her mother but that's not the whole story.
+She believes what she was told by her mother, but that's not the whole story.

 The Sinner is a great piece of tv and it is a completely engaging story.
 Similar to Mindhunter (review here), this is a story about why somebody would commit murder.

 Jessica Biel is excellent as the stripped back emotionally tortured Cora.
 That said, there did come a point where I almost pleaded at the tv for her to stop crying – there's a lot of crying.

 The Sinner Season 2

-Detective Ambrose is back again in a new season called ‘Julian'.
+Detective Ambrose is back again in a new season called Julian.
 This time he returns to his home town to help a young detective solve a mysterious case of a 13-year-old who poisoned two people assumed to be his parents.

 Things get very complicated when old friendships are put to the test and Ambrose wants to delve deeper into the commune the boy comes from.

 The Sinner Season 3

 So when Ambrose has to investigate a fatal car accident in Upstate New York, he uncovers a much larger and disturbing case behind it.

 Bomer plays Jamie Burns, an expectant father who gets in a car accident that kills his old college friend.
 But what exactly happened to the friends and can Ambrose use his unusual methods to get to the bottom of this mystery.

-Overall Season 3 is good but probably not as good as Season 1, which is the best by far.
+Overall The Sinner Season 3 is good but probably not as good as Season 1, which is the best by far.
 Season 2 was good but got a little bizarre with the actual crime getting lost in a crazy bigger picture.

 Likewise with Season 3.
 It's almost as if the crime is irrelevant, it's just a jumping point for the 10 episodes with the ending contrived and implausible.